Jesus in Islam: Islamic theology

-A widespread polemic directed to these doctrinal origins are ascribed to Paul the Apostle, regarded by some Muslims as a heretic, as well as an evolution across the Greco-Roman world causing pagan influences to corrupt God's revelation.
-The theological absence of Original Sin in Islam renders the Christian concepts of Atonement and Redemption as redundant.
-Jesus simply conforms to the prophetic mission of his predecessors.

-Jesus is understood to have preached salvation through submission to God's will and worshipping God alone.
-The Quran states that Jesus will ultimately deny claiming divinity in Al-Ma'idah 5:116.
-Thus, he is considered to have been a Muslim by the religious definition of the term (i.e., one who submits to God's will), as understood in Islam regarding all other prophets that preceded him.
+The strict monotheism of Islam rejects any Christological debate which conflates Jesus in any way with Allah or with God the Father, precluding any divinity in Jesus and avoiding the subtleties of Trinitarianism.

 A frequent title of Jesus mentioned is al-Masīḥ, which translates to 'the Messiah', as well as 'Christ'.
-Although the Quran is silent on its significance, scholars disagree with the Christian concepts of the term, and lean towards a Jewish understanding.
+Although the Quran is silent on its significance, Muslim scholars disagree with the Christian concepts of the term "Messiah", and lean towards a Jewish understanding.
 Muslim exegetes explain the use of the word masīh in the Quran as referring to Jesus' status as the one anointed by means of blessings and honors; or as the one who helped cure the sick, by anointing the eyes of the blind, for example.

-Jesus also holds a description as both a word from God and a soul.
-The interpretation behind Jesus as a spirit from God, is seen as his human soul.
-Some Muslim scholars occasionally see the spirit as the archangel Gabriel, but majority consider the spirit to be Jesus himself.